-For most annuities in payment these are expressed as a percentage of PCMA2000 and PCFA2000.
-The percentage of these tables applied is based on analyses of recent experience for each of the main cohorts of business originally sold through different companies and vary by age.
+For most individual annuities in payment these are expressed as a percentage of PMA08 HAMWP adjusted and PFA08 HAMWP adjusted.
+The percentage of these tables applied is based on analyses of recent experience for each of the main cohorts of business originally sold through different companies.
+The tables are based on the versions published in 2017 that incorporate the adjustments proposed by the CMI High Age Mortality Working Party (HAMWP).
+Further adjustments are made at old ages to remove distortions to the shape of the tables that arise from applying historic CMI improvements i.e. to better reflect the shape of actual improvements from 2008 to the valuation date.